Small Business Grants is pleased to reveal the winner of October’s £5,000 competition is Sent into Space.

 ‘On top of that, the upcoming partnerships with international space agencies and the use of the latest prototyping technology is why Sent into Space gets my no.1 vote this month.’

 Our Small Business Grants scheme is sponsored by Worldpay, Travelers, A City Law Firm, Funding Options, and Sage.
 These selected partners are specialists in the small business sector and are focused on offering products and services tailored for SMEs.
-For more information about what they can offer your business, please visit our sponsors page here.

 Our Sponsors